Chaparral 2F: Racing history

 The 2F debuted at the opening round of the 1967 World Sportscar Championship, the 1967 24 Hours of Daytona.
-It qualified second with a time of 1:55.36, close behind the pole-sitting Ford GT40 Mk.II of Dan Gurney, and in front of numerous Ferraris entered, which included several factory-backed efforts along with several factory-backed Fords.
+It qualified second with a time of 1:55.36, close behind the pole-sitting Ford GT40 Mk II of Dan Gurney, and in front of numerous Ferraris entered, which included several factory-backed efforts along with several factory-backed Fords.
 Phil Hill led the early stages of the race, the 2F's downforce and power playing in Chaparral's favor on Daytona's steep banks.
 Hill later came in to change seats with Mike Spence, who handed the car back to Hill on the 88th lap.
 Hill's stint did not last long, when he came into turn six he ran over debris of segments of where the track had disintegrated, despite resurfacing attempts prior to the race.
 The following loss of traction caused Hill to strike the upper barrier on the infield banking twice, damaging several suspension components which were repaired when Hill limped back to the pitlane.
 The 2F came out for a few more laps, but eventually retired four hours into the race.
 Hill partially took the blame for the crash, citing his excessive exit speed from turn six, however, mentioned that Spence failed to inform him of the conditions at turn six.
 Prior to retiring, Hill did manage to capture the fastest lap, almost equalling his qualifying time with a 1:55.69.

-At the following round at the Sebring International Raceway, Hill was admitted to hospital after practice with appendicitis to have his appendix removed, with Jim Hall replacing him.
-The 2F had several mechanical issues during practice, with Hill twenty-one seconds slower than the Ford GT40 Mk.IVs, with Spence barely getting any practice time either.
+At the following round at the Sebring International Raceway, Hill was admitted to hospital after practice with appendicitis, with Jim Hall replacing him.
+The 2F had several mechanical issues during practice, with Hill twenty-one seconds slower than the Ford GT40 Mk IVs, with Spence barely getting any practice time either.
 When it came to the race though, the 2F proved to be very quick, lowering the lap record several times throughout the race.
 The Chaparral exchanged the lead with the Fords several times, as the latter needed to pit more often due to fuel pump issues.
 Come the eighth hour, Hall came in to hand over the wheel to Spence, however, the transmission was already overheating, and Spence retired after a few laps with differential failure, ending their Sebring campaign.